 Wedge Blade

 The Wedge blade is between the taper and fade blades.
-It’s the all-in-one solution for those seeking versatility.
-It’s an ideal choice for precise and smooth fading and blending.
+It is an all-in-one solution for those seeking versatility.
+It is an ideal choice for precise and smooth fading and blending.

-Now, we will move to the next type.
+Now, we will move to the next type which is movement mode.

 Fixed/Static Blades